 On a broad scale, movement is the exploration of one’s own body and the function of one’s body.
 But movement for an actor I think is the exploration of the relationship between your physical self and your psycho-emotional self.
 We’re trying to liberate the actor’s instrument and help actors develop a physical instrument that can support and help them process their emotional lives and the particular demands that are placed upon them in training.
 So we’re trying to free up the body and get them to experience what it’s like to move without thought, to move with abandon, to move with freedom, and hopefully that freedom and play will carry over into the acting work.

 I grew up dancing, so I’ve always been a mover.
 I trained in the Meisner technique with a woman named Maggie Flanagan.
-And at the same time, I was taking movement technique with Nate Flower and a woman named Danielle Liccardo who now teaches at Mason Gross.
+And at the same time, I was taking movement technique with Nate Flower and a woman named Danielle Liccardo who now teaches at Rutgers, Mason Gross School of the Arts.
 Nate now teaches here with me.
 I studied Meisner at the same time I was studying at NYU in Gallatin, studying Performance Theory, and Gender and Sexuality Studies.
 Then when I finished my training Nate approached me and said, “Hey I think that you should train to teach this work.”
-And for me, it was really a “no-brainer” because I… The movement work informed my acting in such a way, a profound way, and became, really, the lifeline of my acting training.
+And for me, it was really a “no-brainer” because the movement work informed my acting in such a way, a profound way, and became, really, the lifeline of my acting training.
 It then grew into a much larger presence in my life, so I became a choreographer and a director based on my training with Nate.
 I started directing my own work.
 I started my own company.
-It’s really my— along with acting— my primary creative practice.
+It’s really — along with acting— my primary creative practice.
 It’s sort of like my creative sanctuary.
 It’s what I do when I don’t want to worry about the industry.

 There are four different levels of the work.
 It goes over four different semesters, and the first couple of levels are all about play, freedom, permission, expansive motion.
 There’s a lot of music, improvisation, some alignment work, and a lot of contact work.
 It’s one thing to open up the body and be expansive on your own, but it’s a very different thing to be in contact with somebody else.
 Each class in the first two levels usually has a period of improvisation.
 There’s lots of feedback, lots of talking about our experiences, and we end with some alignment work – lengthening and strengthening the body.
 The first level is all about play and permission.
 The second level is when we dive into the actor’s sensuality, which really has to do with their five senses.
 This is so they can be more involved moment to moment.
 The first two levels that we teach here are almost, by the book, the Williamson Technique.
 Then the third level we begin to be less concerned with release, although that’s always a part of what we do, and we start to explore more creatively.
 It’s about seeing the body as a creative tool or a creative instrument.
 We also incorporate other disciplines.
 Level three and level four incorporate a ton of different work that Nate and I have done over the years.
 Then we start thinking about composition and how we can tell or create meaning on stage with bodies that’s not necessarily as linear or text based as people might do in the acting room.
 Level four is a performance class, and we create our own content.
 It culminates with an ensemble devised piece at the end.
 In that level, students really get to practice what it’s like to collaborate, to make something out of nothing.
 And in that way, the last two levels become about physical creativity.